 Step 3: Treat It With Steel Wool

 Rub the chipped area with extra fine steel wool if the finish is varnish.
 If rubbing doesn't flatten the finish enough to make the chip disappear, dab some new varnish on it with a cotton swab.
 Let the varnish dry overnight, then rub it flat with the steel wool.
 Repeat if necessary.

-Repair chips on wood surfaces and edges with polyester resin wood filler.
+Repair chips on wood surfaces and edges with resin wood filler.
+The resin wood filler has a short working time and must be applied while it's soft.
+Mix only what you need because once it hardens, you have to throw out any that you haven't used.
 You can also use wood repair wax, but doing so requires special tools and a certain amount of skill.
 On the other hand, almost anyone can accomplish a repair with resin filler without any specialized tools.

 Mix the resin and hardener on a piece of scrap cardboard according to the manufacturer's instructions.
+You typically mix the two parts of the resin filler with a putty knife for a few minutes to blend them completely.
 If you can, choose filler with a color that matches the wood to make masking the repair easier.

 Wait for the filler to stiffen slightly, then apply it into the chipped area and mold it with a plastic putty knife.
-If you're making a repair on the edge of a table or cabinet, hold a piece of scrap wood under the repair to support the filler.
+If you're repairing the edge of a table or cabinet, hold a piece of scrap wood under the repair to support the filler.

 Shape the filler to conform to the contours of the wood with a utility knife as soon as it sets hard enough to cut.
 Let it set for several hours after shaping it, then sand it with 120- or 150-grit sandpaper.
 Sand some of the wood surrounding the chip to feather the edges of the putty into the wood.